2020 Prophetic words for South Africa’s media & arts covering YouTubers, attacks on artists, a Nobel Literature award and more.

 A marriage as such is coming between sports and arts.
 When a sporting event is being hosted, half of the event will be dedicated to art such as music, singing, or dancing.
 A focus on cultural arts will bring cohesiveness across different cultural communities.
 It will establish an appreciation for different cultures.

 Attacks on artists as they are raised to a certain level, often resulting in deaths, will continue.
 This has something to do with witchcraft against these artists because of jealousy against them, the money they earn, and their fans.
-A picture was seen of one artist elevated, surrounded by hundreds that are looking for that same platform.
-There is a projection against these artists, and we really need to pray against this witchcraft so that it would stop.
+A picture was seen of one artist elevated, surrounded by hundreds looking for that same platform.
+There is a projection against these artists, and we need to pray against this witchcraft to stop.